-If you’re in a beach house Charleston, certain places are best to find a basket.
-If you’re in one of our Isle of Palms luxury rentals, just head over the IOP Connector to Highway 17, then turn right and head north toward Awendaw.
+Certain places are best to find a basket.
+If you’re on the Isle of Palms, just head over the IOP Connector to Highway 17, then turn right and head north toward Awendaw.
 You’ll pass several roadside stands all along Highway 17.

 You can also head downtown to the Historic Charleston City Market.
 There you’ll find some of the very best basket makers and their wares.

 Also, at Mount Pleasant Memorial Waterfront Park, there’s a sweetgrass pavilion where you can learn more about the baskets and purchase one.